PPKPIsTrying112/Emerlert/README.md

 # Emerlert (Emergency + Alert)

 It's 11pm.
 You are all alone in an alley.
 Coming back home from work.
-You are scared and you start to overthink.
-"What if someone sneaks behind my back?"
-Tries to strangle you or whatever horror stuff that you can think of.
-"What am I supposed to do to ask for help?"
+You are scared and you start to overthink. *"What if someone sneaks behind my back?
+Tries to strangle me or whatever horror I can think of.
+What am I supposed to do to ask for help?"*

 Our escape plan is probably to use our phone.
 But using our phone requires us to think.
 And thinking clearly is exactly what our body is sabotaging right now.

 The moment real fear kicks in, your heart rate spikes past 115 bpm.
 At that point your body starts pulling blood away from your fingers and into your major organs.
 Your hands begin to shake.
 The fine motor control you need to unlock a screen, navigate to a dial pad, and punch in digits is gone.
-A lot of variables that could contribute to the latency.
+And when every second counts, that's the worst time to be fumbling.

 And let's say you push through that and actually get 911 dialing.
 You're not done.
 Call processing alone averages 75 to 90 seconds before anyone is even dispatched.
 Then you wait.
 Average police response for a high-priority call?
 Around 10 minutes.
 That's 10 minutes of staying calm, staying hidden, staying on the line while everything in your body is screaming at you to run.

 This is where my passion project comes in.
-"Emerlert".
-Just one tap and help's on your way.
-The app captures your exact GPS location and floor level, calls your emergency contacts with an automated voice readout of exactly where you are, and sends them a Google Maps link all at the same time, all while you keep your eyes up and your head clear.
+Emerlert.
+Just one tap and help is on the way.
+The app captures your exact GPS location and floor level, calls your emergency contacts with an automated voice readout of exactly where you are, and sends them a Google Maps link all at the same time while you keep your eyes up and your head clear.
 No talking.
 No typing.
 No menus.
-Just one tap while everything else happens for you and the help is on your way.
+Just one tap.

 ## Overview

-Users can trigger an emergency alert with a single tap.
-The app automatically:
-- Captures precise GPS coordinates (latitude/longitude)
-- **Estimates floor level** using barometric pressure sensor + weather data
-- Initiates voice calls with automated location readout
-- Sends HTML email alerts with Google Maps link and floor information
-- Provides optimistic UI feedback (<50ms perceived latency)
+Most emergency apps stop at a phone call or a text.
+Emerlert goes further.
+The part that makes it different is that your contacts don't just get notified that something is wrong.
+They get told exactly where you are, down to what floor of a building you're on, through an automated voice call and a Google Maps link, before you even have to say a single word.

+The floor detection is the piece that took the most work to get right.
+GPS can tell you latitude and longitude but it has no idea if you're on the ground floor or the 12th.
+Emerlert solves that by reading your phone's barometric pressure sensor and cross referencing it with real time weather and elevation data to estimate your floor level.
+It's the same physics principle used in aviation altimeters, just applied to the inside of a building.

+Everything fires in parallel the moment you tap.
+The call goes out.
+The email goes out.
+Your location is captured.
+All of it in under 50ms of perceived latency on your end so the app never feels like it's thinking while you're waiting.

 ## Tech Stack